Note: This post contains affiliate links. As always, we only link to products we’ve used or that we think add value to our readers.

 To stay warm, I wore silk leggings under my pants.
 I prefer silk to other materials because it keeps me warm without adding bulk and can easily fit under my tightest skinny jeans.

 My hands get cold easily, so I wore gloves whenever I went outside in Ireland.
-I wish I’d packed touch-screen gloves like these so I didn’t have to take them off any time I wanted to take pictures on my smart phone.
+I wish I’d packed touch-screen gloves like these so I didn’t have to take them off every time I wanted to take pictures on my smart phone.

 UK Power Adaptor